 In the class sessions, we will also discuss very specific issues.
 Examples may include the `democratic deficit` and specific aspects of European economic policy.
 However, it has to be stressed that not all relevant aspects of the European Union and the integration process can be dealt with in depth.

 The module aims to provide students with a thorough knowledge and understanding of the European Union.

-2. The roles and powers of institutions in the European Union
+1. Demonstrate a comprehensive knowledge of the roles and powers of institutions in the European Union

-4. Policy areas where the European Union is particularly important
+3. Analyse policy areas where the European Union is particularly important

 No additional information available.